 “Well I look demented everyday, how is it that he manages to look so good with those crazy eyes?”
 Deepanwita whispered back with a soft giggle.

 “Will you SHUT UP?”
-Arjun turned to look at them, clearly eavesdropping and irritated.
+Arjun turned to look at them, clearly eavesdropping and annoyed.

 “I’m sorry Mr. Kapoor, do you want me to stop?”
 It was Dr. Charak who had asked the question.